 These cookies are great if you want to make a treat that doesn’t require stocking a gluten-free pantry.

 Sometimes when I’m visiting non-gluten-free family and don’t have all my baking ingredients with me I need recipes like this that can be made with ingredients everyone has around.

 Happy Holiday Baking!
 Are there any holiday treats you’ve been wanting to make gluten-free?
+These Gluten-Free Sugar Cookie Recipe from Flippin Delicious look amazing!
 Let me know in the comments or by email!
 I love getting inspiration from your favorites too!

 - Preheat the oven to 325F.
 Line a baking sheet with a silicone baking mat (preferred) or parchment paper.

 - In a large bowl, mix together the shredded coconut, sweetened condensed milk, vanilla and salt until combined.